staciawyman/cortado/README.md

 Then the manifest.sh file can be executed to run the cortado commands.
 I recommend "tmux" or "screen"  if you have a lot of samples.

+`sh manifest.sh`

+## OUTPUT:
-## OUTPUT: A summary file is produced with output for one sample per line.
+A summary file is produced with output for one sample per line.
 I usually copy the output_summary.txt file contents into the Excel manifest workbook to return to the experimenter.

+## ERROR CHECKING:
+Sometimes there are errors in the input manifest.
+I've found the best way to check for these is to grep for "ERROR" in the log file:

+`grep -i err output/*/CR*`

+If you get no results from that command, then you're good.
+Some common errors include the guide not being found in the reference sequence or the donor sequence not being the same length as the reference sequence.